Pan (horse): 1813–1814: later career

 In his last two years of racing Pan passed between various owners as the level of his form deteriorated.
 On 3 May 1813 he finished last of the five runners behind Sir Charles Bunbury's Rival in a three-mile Subscription Plate.
 He was then sold to a Mr Stephenson, in whose colours he finished unplaced behind Aquarius in a race on 13 July.

 Pan was off the course for more than a year, and became the property of a Mr Mitford, before he ran at Goodwood in July 1814.
 He finished second in both heats of the Goodwood Club Stakes, won by Mr Newnham's gelding Cambrian and ran again later the same day in the Ladies' Plate.
 In this race he was beaten in two heats by Albany, a four-year-old gelding to whom he was attempting to concede twenty-nine pounds.
 Pan changed owners again and ran for Mr Weston on his final racecourse appearance in which finished well beaten by a six-year-old horse named Beverley in both heats of a race at Basingstoke on 17 September.

 Stud career

 Pan began his stud career at the age of ten in 1815.
 He stood as a stallion at Lilley, in Hertfordshire at a fee of 5 guineas and five shillings for the groom.
 Pan does not appear to have been a great success at stud: he sired a few registered foals, the last of which was born in 1822.

 Pedigree

-Pan was inbred 3 × 3 to Eclipse, meaning that this stallion appears twice in the third generation of his pedigree.
+Pan is inbred 3S x 3D to the stallion Eclipse, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Pan is inbred 3S x 4D to the stallion Herod, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Pan is inbred 4S x 4D to the mare Regulus mare, meaning that she appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Pan is inbred 5S x 5S x 4D x 5D to the stallion Regulus, meaning that he appears fifth generation twice on the sire side of his pedigree, as well as fourth and fifth generation once each on the dam side of his pedigree.